ryanlfoster/mattsoria/_content/4-about/page.md

   - My favorite movie is [_Hook_](http://www.imdb.com/title/tt0102057/), my favorite book is [_Ishmael_](http://en.wikipedia.org/wiki/Ishmael_%28novel%29), and my favorite day is Halloween.
 availabilitytext: "Sorry, I'm not available for freelance work right now!"
-seokeywords: ""
-seodescription: >
-  The online internet website of Web Dood, Illustrationist, and Happy Person, Matt
+seodescription: The online internet website of Web Dood, Illustrationist, and Happy Person, Matt Soria.
-  Soria.
 ---
 ### I'm a Web Designer & Front-end Developer, artist, and **optimist**.
 ### I enjoy working on projects that are **fun** and **challenging**.